Posted on Leave a comment

 Exactly a month later, on 2026-01-26, I found myself in a different kind of moment.
 Not the first blaze, but the second fire.
 The one that comes after the funeral silence has cooled.
 The one that commands: Now you must live with this.
 Now you must carry it forward.

 That day I wrote another song.
 I called it Into the Blue.
 It was not my second song.
-Between the first and this one, twelve more came through me, as if a door had opened that I could not close again.
+Between the first and this one, twelve more came through me, as if a door had opened and I could not close it again.
 It is almost as if I cannot stop writing.
+As my oldest daughter would say, “Daddy, since Micu died, you have become a songwriter.”
+There is nothing like pain to stir the creative waters.

-That same day I was on the island of Saint Martin.
-I had brought some of his ashes with me, not knowing exactly what I would do with them.
-I did not plan a grand ceremony.
-I simply wandered to a few places on the island and let a small ritual take shape.
-A ritual of scattering some of his ashes on Saint Martin.
-An place that is divided land, a borderland, a place that belongs to two nations and yet remains one body of earth.
+The day I wrote Into the Blue, I was with my wife on the island of Saint Martin.
+I had brought some my dad’s ashes with me, not knowing exactly what I would do with them.
+I did not plan any grand ceremonies.
+I had no plan at all.
+I only thought I would release his ashes on the island exactly a month after his passing, on January 26, 2026.
+So, I simply wandered to a few places on the island and let a small ritual take shape.
+Saint Martin is a unique island—a divided land, a borderland, a place that belongs to two nations and yet remains one body of earth.

 Only later did I understand what had truly happened.
 Only later did I recognize the kind of day it had been.